 Take an exhilarating 22 day journey of discovery through Mexico, Guatemala and Belize.
 Explore the incredible Mayan ruins of Chichen Itza, Palenque and Tikal, travel through vibrant colonial towns and breathtaking landscapes, soak up the scenery on beautiful Lake Atitlan and relax in idyllic Caye Caulker.

-Saturday.
-Cancun - Playa del Carmen.
 Welcome to Mexico!
-Arrive into Cancun International Airport where you will be met and transferred to your hotel in Playa del Carmen.
+Arrive into Cancun International Airport where you will be met and transferred to your hotel in Cancun.
 The rest of the day is free for you to explore this popular beach resort.
 Perhaps take a walk along the soft white sand and enjoy a swim in the crystal clear sea.
-Or enjoy refreshing cocktails and delicious Mexican food at the Quinta Avenida, in the heart of Playa del Carmen.

 Overnight: Merida | Breakfast